What is a holding company

 Structure and operations of a holding company

 A holding company differs from an operating company, which directly produces goods or services.
-The purpose of an holding company is to own shares and interest in other companies.
+The purpose of a holding company is to own shares and interest in other companies.
 The revenue in a holding company comes from the shares they own.

 A holding company owns a controlling interest in one or more subsidiary companies, holding their assets and overseeing operations.
 The subsidiaries, being separate legal entities, maintain their own assets, liabilities, and legal obligations.